semagrow/kobe/doc/experimentWalkthough.md

   evaluator:
     image: semagrow/kobe-sequential-evaluator

   # Specify the number of runs of the experiment, i.e. how many times each query
   # of the benchmark should be executed.
   timesToRun: runs

-  # ??
+  # If you set this parameter to true, KOBE will only build the federation
+  # and will not start the experiment.
   dryRun: false

-  # ??
+  # If you set this parameter to false, KOBE will not build the federation
+  # if it was already built in previous executions of this experiment.
   forceNewInit: true
 ```